craftworkgames/MonoGame.Extended/CONTRIBUTING.md

 ## How To Contribute

-MonoGame.Extended has a `master` branch for stable releases and a `develop` branch for daily development.
+MonoGame.Extended has a `main` branch for stable releases and a `develop` branch for daily development.
 New features and fixes are always submitted to the `develop` branch.

 If you are looking for ways to help you should start by looking at the [Open Issues](https://github.com/craftworkgames/MonoGame.Extended/issues).
 Please let us know if you plan to work on an issue so that others are not duplicating work.